Jenny Michael and Craig Valentine’s garden

 Showcase Feature

 This colorful garden invites both people and wildlife to stop in and linger.
-The path through the front garden is bordered by a cheerful array of pink clarkia, red rosy buckwheat, cream-colored yarrow, and the sweetly-scented magenta hummingbird sage; plantings of purple seaside daisies border the sidewalk.
-Year-round greenery is provided by ‘Louis Edmunds’ manzanita, ‘Ray Hartman’ and ‘Anchor Bay’ California lilac, ‘Dara’s Choice’ and ‘Cleveland’ sages, hollyleaf cherry, and California sagebrush.
+The path through the front garden is bordered by a cheerful array of pink clarkia, rosy red buckwheat, blue-flowering sages, cream-colored yarrow; plantings of purple seaside daisies border the sidewalk.
+Year-round greenery is provided by several varieties of manzanita, California lilac, and sage, as well as hollyleaf cherry and California sagebrush.

-In the back garden, mallow, toyon, and coffeeberry function as year-round privacy screens, while spectacular native sunflowers rise up ten feet or more in the summertime.
-Bees, butterflies, and hummingbirds love the blue flowers of the woolly bluecurls and lacy phacelia, the orange monkeyflowers, and the red-flowering currants.
+In the backyard, mallow, toyon, and coffeeberry function as year-round privacy screens, while spectacular native sunflowers rise up ten feet or more in the summertime.
+Bees, butterflies, and hummingbirds love the blue flowers of woolly bluecurls and lacy phacelia, colorful monkeyflowers, lilac verbena, and golden and red-flowering currants.

-Together, the front and back gardens now boast more than 75 species of California native plants.
-Craig and Jenny love the many kinds of bees, butterflies, dragonflies and other creatures they now see in their garden, and they are delighted to be bringing nature home themselves.
+Together, the front and back gardens now boast more than 130 species of California native plants.
+Which of the new plants will thrive in Alameda’s sandy soil is a question every year, but Craig and Jenny see their garden as a work in progress and enjoy experimenting.
+They love the many kinds of bees, butterflies, dragonflies and other creatures they now see in their yard, and they are delighted to be bringing nature home themselves.

 Other Garden Attractions

 • Shona sculptures from Zimbabwe have been integrated into the garden design.
-Honeysuckle and island morning glory twine over two of the statues.
+Island morning glory twines over one of the statues.

 • Branches and sculptural wood pieces have been placed about the garden to create places where small creatures can shelter.